damik21/nlp_2019/docs/index.md

 #### Parse Medline NML XML

 Medline NML XML has a different XML format than PubMed Open Access.
-The structure of XML files can be found in MEDLINE/PubMed DTD [here](https://www.nlm.nih.gov/databases/dtd/).
 You can use the function `parse_medline_xml` to parse that format.
 This function will return list of dictionaries, where each element contains:

 - `pmid`: Pubmed ID
 - `pmc`: Pubmed Central ID
-- `doi`: DOI
 - `other_id`: Other IDs found, each separated by `;`
 - `title`: title of the article
 - `abstract`: abstract of the article
+- `affiliation`: corresponding author's affiliation.
+If multiple, each separated by `\n` and will correspond to each authors
 - `authors`: authors, each separated by `;`
-- `mesh_terms`: list of MeSH terms with corresponding MeSH ID, each separated by `;` e.g. `'D000161:Acoustic Stimulation; D000328:Adult; ...`
+- `mesh_terms`: list of MeSH terms, each separated by `;`
-- `publication_types`: list of publication type list each separated by `;` e.g. `'D016428:Journal Article'`
 - `keywords`: list of keywords, each separated by `;`
-- `chemical_list`: list of chemical terms, each separated by `;`
 - `pubdate`: Publication date.
 Defaults to year information only.
 - `journal`: journal of the given paper
 - `medline_ta`: this is abbreviation of the journal name